sifive/riscv-isa-sim-lib-demo/README.md

 ## Building

+Before building, ensure you have initialized the Spike submodule as mentioned above.

 ```bash
 make
 ```
 This will:
+1. Copy customized files from `copy-files` to the Spike submodule
-1. Configure and build Spike with required flags
+2. Configure and build Spike with required flags
-2. Install Spike libraries in local `spike_install` directory
+3. Install Spike libraries in local `spike_install` directory
-3. Build the demo application
+4. Build the demo application

 ## Usage